 What is the TCU Course Design Institute?

-The TCU Course Design Institute: Starting With the End in Mind is an extensive, intensive, five-part workshop in which you will focus on designing or redesigning a specific course.
-You will use the process of Backwards Design, and work through a model of Integrated Course Design to build or rebuild a course that is student-centered, and produces significant learning.
+The TCU Course Design Institute is an extensive, intensive, multi-day workshop in which you will use the learner-centered process of Backwards Design, and the Scientific Teaching principles of Inclusiveness, Active Learning, and Assessment, to design or redesign a course that leads to improved student learning.

 - Utilized learner-centered design principles to build a course in which goals, assessments, and instruction are integrated and aligned.